envoymediagroup/columna/README.md

 use EnvoyMediaGroup\Columna\Reader;
 use EnvoyMediaGroup\Columna\ColumnDefinition;

-// Create our data set
+// Create or retrieve our data set
 $array = [
     [
         'clicks' => 12,